KQM-git/SRL/docs/characters/fire/hook.md

 ---
+description: |-
-description: Boss (self-proclaimed) of an Underworld adventure squad.
-The Moles.
+  Boss (self-proclaimed) of an Underworld adventure squad, The Moles.
   She loves freedom and sees life as a series of adventures.
 ---

 import char from '@site/src/data/characters/Hook.json'